fitecluborg/docker/experimental/vlan-networks.md

 - Ipvlan L3 mode drops all broadcast and multicast traffic.

-- L3 mode needs to be on a separate subnet as the default namespace since it requires a netlink route in the default namespace pointing to the Ipvlan parent interface.
+- L3 mode needs to be on a separate subnet to the default namespace since it requires a netlink route in the default namespace pointing to the Ipvlan parent interface.

 - The parent interface used in this example is `eth0` and it is on the subnet `192.168.1.0/24`.
 Notice the `docker network` is **not** on the same subnet as `eth0`.

-- Unlike macvlan bridge mode and ipvlan l2 modes, different subnets/networks can ping one another as long as they share the same parent interface `-o parent=`.
+- Unlike macvlan bridge mode and ipvlan l2 modes, different subnets/networks can ping one another so long as they share the same parent interface `-o parent=`.

 ```
 ip a show eth0